akraino-edge-stack/portal_user_interface-portal-onapsdk/README.rst

 ENCRYPTION_KEY, the key that should be used by the AES algorithm for encrypting passwords stored in database, this variable is required
-ARCPORTAL_ADMIN_PASSWORD, the desired ARC portal password for the admin user, this variable is required TRUST_ALL, the variable that defines whether the ARC portal should trust all certificates or not, default value is false
+ARCPORTAL_ADMIN_PASSWORD, the desired ARC portal password for the admin user, this variable is required TRUST_ALL, the variable that defines whether the ARC portal should trust all certificates or not, default value is false HOST_PORT, port of the hosting OS that will be used for exposing https port (i.e. 443) of the ARC portal container, default value is 10000

 So, for a functional ARC portal, the following prerequisites are needed: